chico tri clubmore

 The Sunday ride is run by Jenni Merrill.
 Location, route, and distance vary from week to week.
 Email Jenni to get the weekly details.
 Also keep an eye on the Facebook page, she will usually post details there as well.

 The 50 rides meet on Wednesday in front of Rosedale Elementary.
-They start At the spring time change, and end near the fall time change
+They start at the spring time change, and end near the fall time change

 Two groups meet at 5:30PM.
 If you don’t know which group is which, ask!